totorogendut/fundme/README.md

 ## Short-term goal

+- [ ] RegEx safety net to warn website owners if one or more Web Monetization API pointer addresses are invalid
 - [ ] Simpler and more intuitive implementation that will goes nicely with current API standard.
 - [ ] Make a JAMstack website to host documentation.
 - [ ] Early and basic asynchronous ads support (like amp-ads).
 - [ ] Integrate basic cookies prompt flow and make ads cookie aware if possible (by using non-personalized ads).
 - [ ] Web components / Stencil to provide basic `VIP only content` for Web Monetization subscribers.
 - [ ] More robust API!
-Better test!
+Better tests!

 ## Long term goal